ateeq-khaliq/NYU_Singlecell_analysis/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - Connect with me (atheeq.khaliq@gmail.com)

 ## 📚 Citation